ktor-doc-jp/ktor-doc-jp/pages/quickstart/intellij-idea.md

 priority: 0
 ---

-This tutorial will guide you from the most basic setup to a full featured setup you can use to start developing your app.
+This tutorial will guide you from the most basic setup through to a full featured setup you can use to start developing your app.

 **Table of contents:**